zulip/zulip/contrib_bots/lib/GiveawayBot/docs.md

 ---------------------------------------------------------------------
 Commands:

-    - init: Initialise a giveaway, [giveaway_name] and [giveaway_time] must also be supplied.
+    - init: Initialize a giveaway, [giveaway_name] and [giveaway_time] must also be supplied.

     - enter: Enter a giveaway, requires for there to already be an